conoro/withings2gsheets/README.md

 * Set config.gSheetsId to the part of the url after /d/ in the Google Sheet you want to save your data to
 * Set config.gSheetsTabId to the gid in the url for the Tab inside the Google Sheet you want to use
 * Set config.height to your height in metres.
 * Set config.data_dir to where you want all output files and authorization keys to be saved.
 I keep mine in a Dropbox folder so I can run the code on multiple machines.
-But it does show some LevelDB file lock errors on occasion.

 ## Withings API Setup